pconwell/edgerouter/README.md

 **FOUR**.
 Now upload the config file to github:

-     curl -i -X PUT -H 'Authorization: token YOUR-PRIVATE-GITHUB-API-KEY-HERE' -d '{"path": "config.bak", "message": "automated daily backup", "content": '"$temp64"', "sha": '"$hash"', "branch": "master"}' https://api.github.com/repos/pconwell/edgerouter/contents/config.boot.erxsfp
+     curl -i -X PUT -H 'Authorization: token YOUR-PRIVATE-GITHUB-API-KEY-HERE' -d '{"path": "config.bak", "message": "automated backup", "content": '"$temp64"', "sha": '"$hash"', "branch": "master"}' https://api.github.com/repos/pconwell/edgerouter/contents/config.boot.erxsfp

 I'm not really sure what the 'path' variable does, but it seems to be necessary.
 You can see that the content of the API call is your config file from step 3 and the sha hash is the hash from step 2.
 Again, you will want to change your username and repo name to match your github file.
 Also, if you have a different router you may want to change the 'erxsfp' part, but that's personal preference.

 That's all that's needed to back your config up to github.
-From there, you can run the script manually or set up a crontab to run it every so often.
-I'll probably set mine to daily, but you could make it whatever you feel like.
-If someone was feeling productive, you could probably even make a script that gets called every time the config file is updated.
-Maybe I'll look at that one day in the future.
-Maybe run the script when commit; save; is called??
-I don't know.

-*****
-EDIT2: Not sure why reddit is butchering my code blocks...

-*****
+From here you have a few options, but the most automated way is to run the script each time you save a configuration using the CLI (not sure how/if this would work through the GUI).

-EDIT3: I started thinking about it and it was actually super easy.
-You just need to edit /etc/bash_completion.d/vyatta-cfg and towards the top-middle of the file you will see save () and something like
+You just need to edit /etc/bash_completion.d/vyatta-cfg and towards the top-middle of the file you will see `save ()` and something like

      save ()
      {